Ttesori/td-site/src/blog/2025-social-media-graphics-simple-dos-and-don’ts.md

 If you've been graced with the task of putting those graphics together for your org, I want to start off by saying that you're doing **great**...and that the [average engagement on an Instagram post](https://www.socialinsider.io/social-media-benchmarks/instagram) is only 0.5%, so please don't beat yourself up for not going viral.

-Secondly, I want to reduce your event-crunch-time stress and make your job easier by sharing a few quick social media graphic dos and don'ts to make your DIY designing go more smoothly.
-There's absolutely no judgement here, just help!
+To help reduce that event-crunch-time stress and make your job a bit easier, I'm sharing 5 quick social media graphic dos and don'ts to make your DIY designing go more smoothly.
+There's absolutely no judgement here, just support!

 ### The Dos and Don’ts List